DCU Personal Loans Review

 Repayment terms for DCU personal loans can be as long as 60 months, and all interest rates are fixed.
 Your estimated payment amount is $20.76 per $1,000 borrowed, so a $10,000 loan would have a monthly payment of about $205, assuming a 9% APR.

 Within its personal loan products are specific sub-products for debt consolidation and credit building.
 The secured personal Credit Builder loan helps you repair or build a solid credit history; the amount you borrow is put into a savings account you cannot access until the loan is paid off, at which time the full amount becomes available to you with no further payments required.
-The Credit Builder rate is only 5.0%.
+The Credit Builder rate is as low as 5.0%.

 The Savings Secured loan also helps build credit by letting you borrow against your savings account or certificate of deposit.
 The rate on that loan starts at even lower, at about 3.5% APR.